anoopmb/dms/seeddms-6.0.33/utils/README.md

 If you run `seeddms-adddoc` make sure to run it with the permissions of the user running your web server.
-It will copy files right into the content directory of your SeedDMS installation.
+It will copy files right into the content directory of your SolutionDMS installation.
 Don't do this as root because you will most likely not be able to remove those documents via the web gui.
 If this happens by accident, you will still be able to fix it manually by setting the propper file permissions for the document